 The Merger was accounted for using the purchase method of accounting.
-Accordingly, the consideration was allocated to the net assets acquired based on their fair market values at the date of the Merger.
+Accordingly, the consideration was allocated to the net assets acquired based on their fair market values at the date of the Merger as determined through the use of an independent appraisal.
 The purchase price was allocated as follows: current assets and liabilities at fair values of \$470, approximately \$94,000 to property, plant and equipment, \$315,000 to cable franchises and the excess of consideration paid over the fair market value of the net assets acquired, or goodwill, of \$81,705, offset by deferred taxes, net of \$60,000.

 The Merger agreement between Michigan Holdings and the Company permitted the Company to agree to acquire the 1,822,810 shares (approximately 38% of the outstanding stock) of Mercom that it did not own (the "Mercom Acquisition").
-On September 10, 1998 the Company and Mercom entered into a definitive agreement (the "Mercom Merger Agreement") providing for the acquisition by the Company of all of such

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS--(Continued) shares at a price of \$12.00 per share.
+On September 10, 1998 the Company and Mercom entered into a definitive agreement (the "Mercom Merger Agreement") providing for the acquisition by the Company of all of such shares at a price of \$12.00 per share.
 The Company completed this acquisition in March 1999.
 The total estimated consideration payable in conjunction with the Mercom Acquisition, excluding fees and expenses was \$21,900.

 On May 29, 1998, the Company acquired certain assets of Amrac Clear View, A Limited Partnership ("Amrac") for consideration of \$8,124, including acquisition costs of \$589.
 The acquisition was accounted for using the purchase method of accounting.
-Accordingly, the consideration was allocated to the net assets acquired based on the fair market values at the date of acquisition.
+Accordingly, the consideration was allocated to the net assets acquired based on the fair market values at the date of acquisition as determined through the use of an independent appraisal.
 The excess of the consideration paid over the estimated fair market value of the net assets acquired, or goodwill, was \$256.

 On July 21, 1998, the Company acquired certain assets and liabilities from Pegasus Cable Television, Inc. and Pegasus Cable Television of Connecticut, Inc. (collectively, "Pegasus") for consideration of \$30,467, including acquisition costs of \$175.
 The acquisition was accounted for using the purchase method of accounting.
-Accordingly, the consideration was allocated to the net assets acquired based on the fair market values at the date of acquisition.
+Accordingly, the consideration was allocated to the net assets acquired based on the fair market values at the date of acquisition as determined through use of an independent appraisal.
 The excess of the consideration paid over the estimated fair market value of the net assets acquired, or goodwill, was \$977.

-Following is the unaudited pro forma results of operations for the year ended December 31, 1998, as if the Merger and acquisitions occurred on January 1.
-1998:
+Following is the unaudited pro forma results of operations for the year ended December 31, 1998, as if the Merger and acquisitions occurred on January 1, 1998: